CCHMC-SALT/SALT_documentation/README.md

 iii.
 Once you're happy with the deployment, merge your "dev" branch to "main"

 iv.
-Deploy your "main" branch publicly
+Deploy your "main" branch publicly; delete "dev" deployment

 v.
 Iteratively merge in future "dev" branches to update your "main" deployment